oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

     ![](./images/lab4_201.png =30%x*)

     Click **Connections** tab to review if there are any existing connections.
-At this point, there shouldn't be any (if case you've just provisioned OAC instance).
+At this point, there shouldn't be any (in case you've just provisioned OAC instance).

     ![](./images/lab4_202.png =50%x*)